Robert Hohenberger: Biography

 Little is known about Hohenberger's early life.
 It is known that he was born in 1943 in Indiana, but a few years after his birth, the family left the state and moved to Riverside County, California.
-In the mid-1960s, after meeting the local sheriff, Robert enlisted as an auxiliary police officer on a voluntary and unpaid basis.
+In the mid-1960s, after meeting the local sheriff, he enlisted as an auxiliary police officer on a voluntary and unpaid basis.
 His duties included patrolling the streets in his free time from his main job, as well as monitoring the protection of citizens' rights and public order.

 Using his official position, he began to carry out attacks on young girls and women.
 In 1966, he was arrested on charges of assaulting a woman, whom he had raped at gunpoint.
 Hohenberger was convicted, but some of the charges were later dropped after a plea deal was made, stating that both parties had reconciled.
-The victim stated that Robert had made amends with her, and he promptly received a minor sentence.
+The victim stated that Hohenberger had made amends with her, and he promptly received a minor sentence.
 He was released two years later, leaving Riverside County and moving to Orange County.

 In 1971, he was arrested in Laguna Beach for kidnapping two girls at gunpoint, for which he was found guilty and sentenced to life imprisonment, but with a right of parole after six months.
-Hohenberger was sent to serve his sentence at the San Quentin State Prison, and by 1974, having established himself as a model prisoner, he was transferred to a cell with less security.
+Hohenberger was sent to serve his sentence at San Quentin State Prison, and by 1974, having established himself as a model prisoner, he was transferred to a cell with less security.
 On April 12, 1974, he escaped from the penitentiary; after escaping, he kidnapped 20-year-old Richard Debois and his wife Victoria, forcing them to take him to Modesto, where a friend of his lived.
-As he was unable to locate the house, Robert demanded the hostages take him to Los Banos.
-While refueling the car at a gas station next to the I-5, Debois and his wife managed to flee and report the incident to the authorities.
+As he was unable to locate the house, he demanded the hostages take him to Los Banos.
+While Hohenberger refueled the car at a gas station next to the I-5, Debois and his wife managed to escape and report the incident to the authorities.
 Hohenberger was captured a few hours later and extradited to Marin County, where he was found guilty of escaping from detention.

-In August 1977, he was paroled yet again and returned to Riverside County, where, as the result of financial difficulties, he began to commit crimes anew.
+In August 1977, Hohenberger was paroled again and returned to Riverside County.
 In October of the same year, he abducted a girl from Palm Desert, whom he beat and raped.
 The victim survived, and reported the attack to the police.
-In the following months, the victim identified Hohenberger as the perpetrator after a series of mugshots of sex offenders were shown to her, and so, he was put on a national wanted list.
-Upon learning this, Robert fled California in January 1978, succeeding in evading capture by the state authorities.
+In the following months, the victim identified Hohenberger as the perpetrator after a series of mugshots of sex offenders were shown to her, and so he was put on a national wanted list.
+Upon learning this, he fled California in January 1978, succeeding in evading capture by the state authorities.